 In Virginia, Fios availability varies by neighborhood and address.
 Major cities and suburbs with Fios coverage include areas in and around Virginia Beach, Henrico, Norfolk, Chesapeake, Richmond.
 Even within covered cities, some neighborhoods may not yet have Fios infrastructure, so it is important to verify availability at your specific address.

 Verizon continues to invest in expanding its Fios network in Virginia, though new build-outs have slowed in favor of 5G wireless expansion.
-If Fios is not available at your Virginia address, Verizon 5G Home Internet may be offered as an alternative in select areas.
-Call 1-855-387-1456 to check which Verizon services are available at your location.
+If Fios is not available at your Virginia address, Verizon 5G Home Internet may be offered as an alternative in select areas. to check which Verizon services are available at your location.

 How to Check Verizon Fios Availability in Virginia

-The most reliable way to confirm Fios service at your Virginia address is to call 1-855-387-1456 and speak with a Verizon representative.
+The most reliable way to confirm Fios service at your Virginia address is to and speak with a Verizon representative.
 You can also visit the Verizon website and enter your street address to see available plans.
 Keep in mind that availability can differ between neighboring addresses, especially in areas where Fios is still being deployed.

 Verizon Fios Speed Analysis for Virginia Households

 Verizon Fios stands out from cable and DSL competitors by offering symmetrical upload and download speeds on a pure fiber-optic network.
-This means the speed you pay for applies equally to both directions of data transfer, which is a significant advantage for Virginia households that work from home, video conference, stream content, or game online.
+This means the speed you pay for applies equally to both directions of data transfer.
+Which is a significant advantage for Virginia households that work from home, video conference, stream content, or game online.

 Understanding Symmetrical Fiber Speeds